tdziurko/tdziurko.github.io/source/_posts/2016-11-07-elon-musk-amazing-entrepreneur-difficult-person-book-review.markdown

 {% img center /images/blog/2016/11/elon_musk_book.jpg %}

-It took me only three days to finish this it, so in my opinion this book a good choice if you need some entertainment but at the same time you don't want to deviate too far from IT domain we are familiar with.
+It took me only three days to finish it, so in my opinion this book a good choice if you need some entertainment but at the same time you don't want to deviate too far from IT domain we are familiar with.